 The collection represents a literal treasure trove for history aficionados, since the exhibits put you in touch with momentous events of the past.

-For example, imagine the coronation of a Holy Roman Emperor hundreds of years ago…
+For example, picture the coronation of a Holy Roman Emperor hundreds of years ago…

 The ceremonial robes are inside the Schatzkammer.